DWarsop/dw-vscode/README.md

 ## Features

-#### DW AL: Publish:
+#### DW AL: Debug/Publish:

 Performs validation against the launch files `schemaUpdateMode` to ensure data won't be lost without confirmation on publishing an extension.
-Following confirmation the standard `[AL: Publish]` routine is called.
+Following confirmation a dropdown of the available debug/publish types is provided.
+Following selection the associated routine is called.

 #### DW AL: Create Permission Set: